7 Reasons Why You Don’t Get Calls From Recruiters

 So many hirers are searching for candidates using social media, especially LinkedIn.
 Recruiters of leading companies share the method they try to get the information about applicants: they enter the keywords related to the demanded skills and targeted position.

-Do you have professionally written LinkedIn Profile that describes your talents and goals properly and vividly?
-Don’t think that well-written resume and cover letter will give you 100% result just because you can send them to some companies.
+Do you have a professionally written LinkedIn Profile that describes your talents and goals properly and vividly?
+Don’t think that a well-written resume and cover letter will give you a 100% result just because you can send them to some companies.